RELEVANT GUIDANCE AND INFORMATION

 1.1 Definition of No Recourse to Public Funds

-People subject to immigration control are not entitled to receive the following welfare benefits:
+People who have no recourse to public funds are not entitled to receive the following welfare benefits:

 - Attendance Allowance;